dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 MetricFlow, a powerful component of the dbt Semantic Layer, simplifies the creation and management of company metrics.
 It offers flexible abstractions, SQL query generation, and enables fast retrieval of metric datasets from a data platform.

-Use this guide to fully experience the power of a universal dbt Semantic Layer.
+Use this guide to fully experience the power of the universal dbt Semantic Layer.
 Here are the following steps you'll take:

 - [Create a semantic model](#create-a-semantic-model) in dbt Cloud using MetricFlow
 - [Define metrics](#define-metrics) in dbt Cloud using MetricFlow